 - Six different sports have represented the Blue Demons in NCAA postseason play.

-- Eight Blue Demons have won individual conference championships, including four who have won multiple titles.
-Brad Millar claimed DePaul's first BIG EAST individual championship with a first-place finish in the hammer throw at the 2007 BIG EAST Outdoor Track and Field Championships before defending his title with a 2008 championship, and concluded his career with a 2010 title.
+- Fourteen Blue Demons have won individual conference championships, including four with multiple titles.
+Brad Millar claimed DePaul's first BIG EAST individual championship with a first-place finish in the hammer throw at the 2007 BIG EAST Outdoor Track and Field Championships before defending his title in 2008 and winning a third crown in 2010.
 Melissa Fraser claimed the first women's individual championship in the javelin at the 2008 BIG EAST Championships.

-- More than 200 DePaul student-athletes have earned all-conference honors from Conference USA and the BIG EAST Conference.
+- More than 130 DePaul student-athletes have earned all-conference honors from the BIG EAST Conference.

-- 11 former and current student-athletes were named to Conference USA All-Decade teams in their respective sports.
+- Eleven former student-athletes were named to Conference USA All-Decade teams in their respective sports.

-- In 2011, women's basketball reached the NCAA Tournament for the ninth straight season and the 16th time since 1990.
-The Blue Demons’ cumulative GPA of 3.582 was ranked No. 3 in the WBCA Academic Top 25.
+- In 2013, women's basketball reached the NCAA Tournament for the 11th straight season and the 18th time since 1990.
+The Blue Demons’ cumulative GPA of 3.625 was ranked No. 2 in the WBCA Academic Top 25.

 - DePaul's colors are royal blue and scarlet.